 Some of the most common causes of roof leaks are installation-related.
 If you hired an inexperienced contractor or installed the roof on your own, then there are chances that your skylight or your roof’s seams might not be properly aligned, causing roof leaks.

 4. Pick the Right Roof for Your Needs

-If you have a roof leak and need help, then RoofCrafters is here for you.
-With thousands of satisfied customers and over 28 years of experience, we will send one of our highly trained estimators to your home and help you by explaining all the options that are available for you.
+RoofCrafters has thousands of satisfied customers and over 28 years of experience.
+When you drop us a line, we will send one of our highly trained estimators to your home and help you with your roof emergency, and explain all of the options that are available for you.